-Insurers wanting to carry on insurance business in New Zealand after 9 September 2013 were required to be fully licensed under section 19 of the Act by that date, unless the provisions of section 246 (1A) apply.
-These provisions mean that in some circumstances insurers can retain a provisional licence such as where an insurer is no longer writing new policies.
+Insurers seeking to carry on insurance business in New Zealand are required to be fully licensed under section 19 of the Insurance (Prudential Supervision) Act 2010, unless section 246 (1A) applies, which means that in some circumstances insurers retain a provisional licence where they are no longer writing new policies.

-Licences may be cancelled for a number of reasons as outlined in section 30 of the Act, ranging from an insurer ceasing to carry on insurance business due to a voluntary exit or transfer through to regulatory action.
+Licences may be cancelled for a number of reasons, as outlined in section 30 of the Act, such as an insurer ceasing to carry on insurance business due to a voluntary exit from the market.

-The name of the licensed insurer reflects the official company name as recorded with the Companies Office under the Companies Act 1993.
+The name of the licensed insurer reflects the legal company name recorded with the Companies Office under the Companies Act 1993.
 Trading names and/or brands are not included.
-The link to the licence document reflects the official company name that existed at the time the licence was issued and not any subsequent changes.
+The link to an insurer’s licence document reflects the legal company name that existed at the time the licence was issued and not any subsequent name changes.

 The Reserve Bank’s Email Service is a free service that allows you to receive email notifications when new material is added to the website.